dimitri4788/notes/gdbAndLldb.md

 ###GDB and LLDB Tutorial

 NOTE: You can use gdb to debug programs written in C and C++.
-For more information, see Supported Languages: https://sourceware.org/gdb/current/onlinedocs/gdb/Supported-Languages.html#Supported-Languages
+For more information, see supported languages: https://sourceware.org/gdb/current/onlinedocs/gdb/Supported-Languages.html#Supported-Languages

 <br>

-#####GDB
+####GDB
 Shell Commands | Explanation
 --- | ---
 `$ gdb` | Start GDB